Introduction: what is a Wi-Fi captive portal?

 Defining and enforcing these policies creates a secure and efficient environment for all network users.

 When setting up your Wi-Fi capture portal, ensuring only authorized users can access the network is necessary.
-Here are some standard methods to authenticate users:
+There are several authentication methods available for verifying user identity.
+Here are some standard authentication methods businesses can choose from:

-• Password Protection: This is the classic way—requiring users to enter a password to connect to the Wi-Fi.
-It's simple but effective, especially if you regularly use and change a strong password.
+- Password protection authentication method: this is the classic authentication method—requiring users to enter a password to connect to the Wi-Fi.
+It’s simple but effective, especially if you regularly use and change a strong password.

-• SMS Verification: This method requires users to provide their mobile phone numbers, and then they receive a code via SMS to enter on the portal.
-It's a neat way to tie access to a specific phone number, adding an extra layer of verification.
+- SMS verification authentication method: this authentication method requires users to provide their mobile phone numbers, and then they receive a code via SMS to enter on the portal.
+It’s a neat way to tie access to a specific phone number, adding an extra layer of verification.

-• Social Media Logins: Allow users to log in with their social media accounts (like Facebook or Google).
-This is super convenient for users and adds another layer of security since these platforms have their authentication processes.
+- Social media login authentication method: allow users to log in with their social media accounts (like Facebook or Google).
+This authentication method is super convenient for users and adds another layer of security since these platforms have their authentication processes.

 Two-factor authentication (2FA)